Quaint

 Golden Week has just passed, and during those holidays, many people returned to their hometowns in the quaint countryside.

-If I want excitement, I can go to the city either in person or on my computer.
-Then I have to come back home to calm down again.
+If I want excitement, I can visit the city in person or on my computer.

 City dwellers come to the countryside to refresh, relax and rejuvenate.

 Did you go back and rejuvenate in your hometown?
-I hope you enjoyed yourself if you did.

 Posted